Horse clipping tips!

 - If you keep your horse fit and exercised in the winter months, I would suggest a clip that is appropriate for your climate.
 For example, I like a trace clip in parts of the country that get COLD.
 Clipping hair from the sweaty parts of your horse will help him be comfortable and dry quickly and safely after exercise.
 The remaining hair will also help to keep him naturally warmer and limit the need for massive blanketing.

 Well oiled and sharp clipper blades are KEY!

 - Clip a squeaky clean and dry horse.
 Your blades, your horse, and the hair will thank you.
-Apply some Magic Sheen to your horse to make things go even smoother.
+Apply some Magic Sheen or No. 1 Light Oil to your horse to make things go even smoother.

 - DO NOT apply any sort of lip balm during the clipping process.
 Trust me on this one.

 - Wear protective clothing.
 You can use a trash bag, scrubs, or a hospital gown type of garment to prevent that wacky hair from flying and getting lodged everywhere.
 And I mean everywhere.

 - Do take breaks.
 Your horse may want to pee, grab some water, or just chill for a bit.

 I might clip the body one day, the legs the next.

 - You can clip over a few days if time is tight.
 However – do either top then bottom or bottom then top so that your blanketing will be OK overnight until you can finish.
 If you do right side then left side, you have to figure out a blanket for a hairy right side and a naked left side.